Next time Chris Rock insults white people, will he be compelled to apologize before a representative sample?

 Content for WordPress

-6 Responses to “Next time Chris Rock insults white people, will he be compelled to apologize before a representative sample?”
+6 thoughts on “Next time Chris Rock insults white people, will he be compelled to apologize before a representative sample?

 That said, if Imus’ comment was not in comedic fashion, then there’s a problem.